Margin Trading on WhiteBIT

 Please note that this example is simplified and does not consider market volatility, other trading costs, and other potential factors that can affect the outcome.
 Additionally, the examples are based on a specific exchange with its commissions, leverage levels, and margin requirements, which may vary on other trading platforms.

 On WhiteBIT, only cross-margin trading is available to open positions.
-All your margin positions use one collateral balance.
+All your margin positions use one margin balance.
 In this case, the margin level is unified, and liquidation is applied to all assets simultaneously.
 Please note that due to high market volatility, it is possible to lose all funds in the account.
-However, Cross Margin trading allows the profit from one pair to compensate for losses from another.
+Nonetheless, cross-margin trading allows profits from one pair to offset losses from another and also enables the opening of new positions.

 What Are the Benefits of Margin Trading on WhiteBIT?